-LLCHD Reports Two More Deaths From COVID-19
+LLCHD reports two more deaths from COVID-19

 LINCOLN, Neb.
-(KOLN) -The Lincoln-Lancaster County Health Department announced on Monday that two more residents have died from COVID-19.
-The deaths were a woman in her 90s who was hospitalized and a man in his 80s from a long-term care facility who had been hospitalized.
-The total number of deaths in Lancaster County is now 200.
+(KOLN) -The Lincoln-Lancaster County Health Department announced on Friday that two more residents have died from COVID-19.
+The deaths were a woman in her 90s in a long-term care facility and a man in his 60s who was hospitalized.
+The total number of deaths in Lancaster County is now 207.
 On behalf of the City, Mayor Leirion Gaylor Baird expresses condolences to their families and friends.

 Visit lincoln.ne.gov/COVID19dashboard to access a dashboard that summarizes Lancaster County COVID-19 data.
 LLCHD also released the following information today: